arun-ks/CorporateBingo/README.md

 For offline version, clone the repository on your disk.

+Customize the `myArray` list in `index.html` to add terms which fit the people you have meetings with.

 ## To Do
 - [ ] Currently this uses a hard-coded list of default phrases, make this list customizable by the user.
 - [X] Update list of default Phrases